-- identity of the respondent, or - the complainant has been suffering from a significant mental or physical illness or disability during the relevant period, or - where the making of the complaint followed the conclusion of criminal proceedings against the respondent, or - where the complainant (particularly if he or she iswas a childat the time of the alleged misconduct) has been manipulated or abused by the respondent. - 55.
-Serious prejudice to a respondent caused by a delay in making a complaint could include one or more of the following circumstances: - where a material witness has meanwhile died or has become incapable of giving evidence through infirmity, - where a material witness is now overseas or cannot be traced after the lapse of time, - where material documents (whether electronic or otherwise) have been lost or destroyed, - where a long delay has made it significantly more difficult for witnesses to recall the events in question. - 56.
-Note: If the respondent has been convicted in the criminal courts in respect of the misconduct, then the period of one year for making the complaint begins to run when any appeal against that conviction has been finally concluded, or when time for appealing has expired.
+- the complainant has been suffering from a significant mental or ٠ physical illness or disability during the relevant period, or - where the making of the complaint followed the conclusion of criminal proceedings against the respondent, or - where the complainant (particularly if he or she was a child at the time of the alleged misconduct) has been manipulated or abused by the respondent. - 55.
+Serious prejudice to a respondent caused by a delay in making a complaint could include one or more of the following circumstances: - where a material witness has meanwhile died or has become • incapable of giving evidence through infirmity, - where a material witness is now overseas or cannot be traced after the lapse of time, - where material documents (whether electronic or otherwise) have been lost or destroyed, - where a long delay has made it significantly more difficult for witnesses to recall the events in question. - 56.
+Note: If the respondent has been convicted in the criminal courts in respect of the misconduct, then the period of one year for making the complaint begins to run when any appeal against that conviction has been finally s9, s40(1) concluded, or when time for appealing has expired.
 This time limit of 12 months after conviction cannot be extended.

-s9, s40(1)
+The one year time limit for making a complaint does not apply where the misconduct in question is r14A conduct of a sexual nature towards (a) a child, or (b) an adult if the President considers the adult was a vulnerable adult at the time of the s43(1) conduct.